minggas/elm-hn/README.md

 Obviously the `elm-hn` reposity does considerably more...

-* Ranks the stories
+* Ranks and sorts the stories
-* Continuously updates the stories
+* Continuously updates the stories periodically
 * Shows author, points, comments, ...
 * Styles the output

 All of these are pretty trivial once you have the full understanding of how to use Tasks, Signals, and ports.
 So, the above features are left as exercises to the reader.
 Look at the code and try and add them each yourself.
 And have fun doing it!